Another FILE VTable Bypass

 _IO_wfile_jumps_mmap

-If a function referenced by one of these official vtables passes execution to an unvalidated function pointer an attacker could obtain execution control by providing a vtable value that causes the vulnerable function to execute.
+_IO_wfile_jumps_maybe_mmapIf a function referenced by one of these official vtables passes execution to an unvalidated function pointer an attacker could obtain execution control by providing a vtable value that causes the vulnerable function to execute.

-Dhaval Kapil identified one such function, _IO_str_overflow
+Dhaval Kapil identified one such function, _IO_str_overflow, in the

-jump table.
+_IO_str_jumps jump table.
 This function reads a pointer out of the FILE

 structure and executes it when more memory is needed for an internal buffer.